beginning of content

 Key facts

-• Tetanus is a serious bacterial infection that affects the nerves in the brain and spinal cord, causing painful muscle spasms throughout the body.
+• Tetanus is a serious bacterial infection that affects the central nervous system and causes painful muscle spasms throughout the body.

-• Because of vaccination, few people now get tetanus in Australia.
+• Because of vaccination, few people in Australia now get tetanus.

-• You can become infected if the bacterium enters your bloodstream through an open wound.
+• Infection can happen if the bacteria enter your bloodstream through an open wound.

-• Tetanus can be prevented with vaccination, but immunity lessens over time, so booster doses are needed to ensure you are protected.
+• Tetanus can be prevented with vaccination, booster doses are needed as immunity lessens over time.

 What is tetanus?

-Tetanus is a serious bacterial infection that affects the nerves in the brain and spinal cord, causing painful muscle spasms throughout the body.
+Tetanus is a serious bacterial infection that affects the nerves in the brain and spinal cord.
+This leads to painful muscle spasms throughout the body.
 It is often fatal.
-Because of vaccination, few people now get tetanus in Australia.
-Everybody should be vaccinated and have boosters at the correct time throughout life.

-Tetanus is sometimes known as 'lock jaw', because it typically causes spasms of the jaw making it close firmly (lock).
+Tetanus is sometimes called 'lockjaw', because it typically causes spasms of the jaw, making it close firmly (lock).

 What are the symptoms of tetanus?